kali/lackr/README.md

 Rationale and history
 =====================

-The need for Lackr emerged from the organic — but rationale — way Fotonauts stack has evolved over a few years.
+The need for Lackr emerged from the organic — but rational — way Fotonauts stack has evolved over a few years.
 This is the edifying tale of our long way towards modern architecture and good web performance.

 Once upon a time, something like 2008, there was a Ruby on Rails application, a relational database, a rich client,